Washington Wizards: 2013–14: Return to playoffs

 The Wizards returned to the playoffs in the 2014 season.

 On February 3, 2014, the Wizards defeated the Portland Trail Blazers to improve to a 24–23 record.
 The win marked the first time the team had held a winning record since 2009.

 On April 2, 2014, the Wizards defeated the Boston Celtics by a score of 118–92 to clinch the team's first playoff berth since the 2007–08 season.
-Led by first time All-Star John Wall, on April 29, 2014, the Wizards defeated the Chicago Bulls in game 5 of the Eastern Conference Quarterfinals by a score of 75–69 to win the series 4–1.
-This was the Wizards first series victory since the 2005 NBA playoffs when they defeated the same team in 6 games.
-The Wizards advanced to the Eastern Conference semi-finals against the Indiana Pacers.
-The Wizards won game one 102–96.
-In Game 2, the Wizards lost a 19-point second-half lead, as they dropped the game 88–82.
-After being routed by Indiana in game three 85–63, they also lost game four 95–92.
-They showed grit and determination as they staved off elimination with a 102–79 game five win.
-They were behind most of game 6, but battled back to take the lead late in the game.
-However, Indiana closed out the series with a 93–80 win.
+They would finish the season with a 44–38 record as the fifth seed, and led by first time All-Star John Wall, the Wizards defeated the Chicago Bulls 4–1 in the first round.
+This was the Wizards first series victory since the 2005 NBA playoffs when they defeated the same team in six games.
+The Wizards advanced to the Eastern Conference semifinals against the top-seeded Indiana Pacers.
+After a strong performance to steal Game 1, the Wizards would drop the next three games to fall behind 3–1 in the series, eventually falling in 6 games.
 Trevor Ariza would leave in the off-season.